hawley-jeffrey-bah/payment-accuracy/website/pages/programs/sba-disaster-assistance-loans.md

     Financial: 1.16
     Inability_to_Access_Data: 0.0
     cyp5: '1.16'
+  underpayments_eligibility:
+  - Key: cyp5_dit16_1
+    Payment_Type: Underpayments
+    Theme: Financial
+    Theme_Description: The financial position or status of a beneficiary, recipient, or their family
+    Value: '1.160000'
 - Actions_Taken:
+  - Action_Taken: Planned
+    Completion_Date: FY2025
+    Description_Action_Taken: Quarterly training on the causes and prevention of improper payments will continue into FY2025
+    Mitigation_Strategy: app3_1
-  - Action_Taken: Completed
+  - Action_Taken: Not Completed
     Completion_Date: The corrective action was not fully completed this reporting period
     Description_Action_Taken: SBA provides quarterly training to loan approval staff on the causes of and prevention of improper payments.
 Training is an ongoing process.
     Mitigation_Strategy: atp3_1
-  - Action_Taken: Planned
-    Completion_Date: FY2025
-    Description_Action_Taken: Quarterly training on the causes and prevention of improper payments will continue into FY2025
-    Mitigation_Strategy: app3_1
   Confidence_Level: 95% to <100%
   End_Date: 03/2024
   Hide_Improper_Payment_Estimates_Doughnut_Chart: false